bashutkarshilpa/POWERBI/README.md

 - Total costs incurred by the company and payments made by self-sponsored students for each module.

 ## Conclusion
-These Tableau visualizations provide comprehensive insights into Superstore sales, training analysis, and cost analysis.
+These Power BI dashboards provide comprehensive insights into Superstore sales, training analysis, and cost analysis.
 Stakeholders can leverage this information to optimize sales strategies, improve training programs, and manage costs effectively.

+## Contributors
+- John Doe
+- Jane Smith

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.